 There are also loose curls and beachy waves.
 These curls fall down and sweep past your shoulders.
 They create a more relaxed yet gorgeous look for your big day.
 Beach waves are the perfect pairing if you have a mermaid silhouette dress.

 Ponytails are another style to consider on your wedding day.
-You can choose a fun and flirty high ponytail with loose waves or curls or a sleek low ponytail that looks chic.
+You can choose a fun and flirty high ponytail with loose waves or curls or a sleek low ponytail that looks oh so chic.

 Half-Up, Half-Down Hairstyles

 And, if you can't decide on a hairstyle, there is always a half up, half down option.
-Have your stylist gather your hair into a ponytail, then determine what you are going to do with the rest of your hair—you can straighten or curl it.
+Have your stylist gather the top portion of hair into a ponytail, then determine what to do with the unrestrained tresses at the bottom—you can straighten or curl it.

 "Half updos will always be popular.
 They're the best of both worlds; you can have the security of wearing your hair down, with the more formal feel of having it pinned out of your face," Meyer exclaims.